bwireman/go-over/README.md

 # will additionally check if newer versions of dependencies exist
 # default: true
 outdated = true
+# tool used to pull information from hex.pm ["curl", "wget", "httpie"]
+# default: "curl"
+puller = "curl"
+# licenses dependencies are allowed to use.
+If left empty then all licenses are allowed
+# default: []
+allowed_licenses = []

 [go-over.ignore]
 # will ignore all warnings for indirect dependencies